kimihiroh/kimihiroh.github.io/index.md

 ---

 # Kimihiro Hasegawa
+[ ljnjzbo417 at gmail dot com ]

 ## About
 I am a 4th year undergraduate student in the Department of Computer Science and Systems Engineering at Kobe University.
-I am interested in natural language processing, especially, reading comprehension and question generation.
+I am interested in natural language processing, especially reading comprehension and question generation.